kachi-tutorials/koa-server-tutorial/Parts/3 - MongoServer/README.md

 Now let's add the following to **event.models.js**:

 ```
-const mongoose = require('.');
+const { Schema, model } = require('.');
-const Schema = mongoose.Schema;

 const eventsSchema = new Schema({
+    attendees: Number,
     name: String,
     adultsOnly: Boolean,
-    attendees: Number,
     description: String,
+    organizers: String
 });

-const Events = mongoose.model('events', eventsSchema);
+const Events = model('Events', eventsSchema);

 module.exports = Events;
 ```

-Although MongoDB is non-relational database, we've can set schemas using mongoose with the following types:
+These are the types we've just created:

 1. **Name** - this will be a string representing the name of the event.
-2. **Adults Only** - this will be a boolean field
+2. **Adults Only** - this will be a boolean field.
-3. **Attendees** - this will be a number representing the number of attendees
+3. **Attendees** - this will be a number representing the number of attendees.
 4. **Description** - this will also be a string field.

 ## Controllers
-Let's import the model we just created.
+Let's import the model we just created into our controllers file.

 ```
 const events = require('../models/events');
 ```

 ## Post Request
-Let's update our post request in our **event.models.js**
+Let's now update our post request in our **event.controllers.js**

 The post request takes the request body and creates an object in our mongo database.